christyguajardo/osTicket-post-installation-setup/README.md

 We will now add another Help Topic - Personal Computer Issues

-Thank you for watching the configurations settings for osTickets!
+Thank you!
+This concludes the deomnstation for configuring an osTicket.